ardunn/dex/README.md

 ### Is `dion` for me?
 Take this quiz.

-1. Are you tired of trying tons of "productivity" tools, only to find you spend more time organizing your tasks than you do completing them?
+1. Are you tired of trying many "productivity" tools, only to find you spend more time organizing your tasks than you do completing them?
-2. Are you worried if you move from Productivity Service #1 to Productivity Service #2 you will lose all your project and task info?
+2. Are you worried if you move from Productivity Service #1 to Productivity Service #2 you will lose/have to re-enter all your project and task info?
 3. Do you like managing things with simple files (such as markdown) rather than online or app interfaces?
 4. Do you find yourself spending too much time figuring out what to work on?
 5. Do you like the command line?